 Early promotion to full professor requires that the candidate demonstrate a strong record of achievement to compensate for the brief time period spent as an associate professor.
-Early promotion to full professor requires that the faculty member meet the criteria for unusually meritorious in teaching and one other area, either scholarship or service, while meeting the criteria for promotion to full professor in the third area.
+Early promotion to full professor requires that the faculty member meet the criteria for unusually meritorious in teaching while at least meeting the criteria for promotion to full professor in the other areas.